mattstrayer/mattstrayer.com/content/post/vscode-vue.md

 ---

-Github repo for this sample project: [sample-vue-app](www.github.com/mattsrayer/sample-vue-app). for those of you who already have a vue app setup & just want all the eslint/prettier goodness, you can skip down to [here](#eslint).
+Github repo for this sample project: [sample-vue-app](https://github.com/mattstrayer/sample-vue-vscode-eslint-prettier). for those of you who already have a vue app setup & just want all the eslint/prettier goodness, you can skip down to [here](#eslint).

+### If you're new to Vue entirely, and need a walk-through to get started, expand below!

+{{< details "Getting Started with Vue">}}

 # Vue app setup
 First things first, lets make sure that vue-cli is installed.
 We'll leverage its vue project scaffolding capabilities here to this as easy as possible.